mengxiong10/vue2-datepicker/README.md

 #### custom format

-the `format` accepts an object to customize formatting.
+The `format` accepts an object to customize formatting.

 ```html
 <date-picker :format="momentFormat" />